Famine in Sudan (2024–present): Famine confirmation

-On 1 August 2024, the Global Famine Review Committee officially determined that there were IPC Phase 5 (IPC5) famine conditions—the most severe level of food insecurity on the IPC scale—ongoing in the Zamzam IDP camp near Al-Fashir, with plausible evidence of famine occurring in the nearby Al Salam and Abu Shouk camps.
+On 1 August 2024, the Global Famine Review Committee officially determined that there were IPC Phase 5 famine conditions—the most severe level of food insecurity on the IPC scale—in the Zamzam camp near Al-Fashir, with plausible evidence of famine occurring in the nearby Al Salam and Abu Shouk camps, and a high risk of similar conditions throughout internally displaced persons (IDP) camps.
 According to UNICEF, for a famine to be declared, citizens and children must have already begun to "die from hunger and related conditions including malnutrition and infection".

 Mid-upper arm circumference (MUAC) reviews conducted by MSF and the State Ministry of Health from late March to early April 2024 showed that about 33.7% of civilians in West Darfur suffered from global acute malnutrition, as well as 29.4% of children tested in the Zamzam IDP camp and 20% in the general Al-Fashir area.
 Satellite imaging analysis on the Zamzam camp indicated a ~26% faster rate of increase in counted graves between 18 December 2023 and 3 May 2024 relative to a similar period in 2022–2023.
 At least 64 deaths were determined to be caused by malnutrition or diseases caused or exacerbated by malnutrition in Zamzam camp, with fifteen of the reported deaths being children under five.

 On the same day, the Famine Early Warning Systems Network declared a state of famine at the Zamzam IDP camp in Al-Fashir.
 On 13 August, civilian authorities affiliated with the Sudan People's Liberation Movement–North (SPLM-N) declared a state of famine over parts of South Kordofan, including the Nuba Mountains, and Blue Nile States affecting around three million people.
 By 22 August, at least 109 deaths from malnutrition had been recorded in the said areas.
 By 17 October, at least 646 people had died from malnutrition in the Nuba Mountains, while 404 others died in New Fung, Blue Nile State.

 On 24 December 2024, the Integrated Food Security Phase Classification (IPC) declared a state of famine over the Abu Shouk and El Salam IDP camps in North Darfur and parts of the Nuba Mountains.
 The Sudanese government rejected the findings.